edmundwright/google-sheets-clone/README.md

 ## Minimum Viable Product
 A clone of Google Sheets built on Rails and Backbone.
 Users can:

-- [ ] Create accounts
-- [ ] Create sessions (log in)
+- [ ] Create accounts, log in, log out, add a user profile photo
 - [ ] Create new spreadsheets
 - [ ] See a list of their spreadsheets
 - [ ] Input a formula into a cell, and see it calculated immediately upon pressing enter
 - [ ] See any changes to a cell have an immediate effect on other cells that reference it
-- [ ] Select a cell to insert a reference to it into the formula currently being edited
+- [ ] Select a cell with the mouse or keyboard to insert a reference to it into the formula currently being edited
-- [ ] Select multiple cells to insert a reference to them into the formula currently being edited
+- [ ] Select multiple cells with the mouse or keyboard to insert a reference to them into the formula currently being edited
-- [ ] Select a cell by clicking on it
-- [ ] Select multiple cells by clicking and dragging
-- [ ] Select whole rows or columns by clicking their headings
-- [ ] Select cells using the keyboard
 - [ ] Have their work be autosaved to the server immediately following any change
-- [ ] Share a spreadsheet with other users
-- [ ] See a list of the spreadsheets shared with them
-- [ ] Make a spreadsheet public so that any other person with the link can access it
-- [ ] Click buttons to insert operations into formula currently being edited
-- [ ] Format cells with custom background and/or text colour, and different number formats.

 ## Design Docs
 * [View Wireframes][views]